 This easy Christmas dessert recipe is for two layers of pavlova baked until crisp, sandwiched together with a layer of whipped cream and raspberry coulis, and then topped with fresh summer berries.
 And, for an extra Christmasy feel, I love freezing the berries before adding them so that they look snowy and frozen!

 If you love baking during the holiday season, I have so many recipes for you to try!
-See my collection of Christmas Recipes and make sure you don’t skip the Condensed Milk Chocolate Truffles or the Christmas Butter Cookies.
+See my collection of Easy Christmas Baking Recipes and make sure you don't skip the Condensed Milk Chocolate Truffles or the Christmas Butter Cookies.

 Jump to: